LSSTDESC/firecrown/firecrown/fctools/README.md

 # fctools - Development Tools

 This directory contains command-line tools for code analysis, coverage reporting, and debugging.
 All tools use [Click](https://click.palletsprojects.com/) for their command-line interface and provide comprehensive help.
+These tools are intended for development and debugging purposes only.
+They are *not* part of the Firecrown API and should not be used by any part of Firecrown (or by code that uses Firecrown).

+Developers may use them for their own code analysis purposes, but they are not supported.

 ## Quick Start